bwks/netconnect/README.md

 netconnect has a concept of drivers which are used to seperate out the differing terminal intricacies.
 There is currently drivers for the following device models:
- - cisco
+ - cisco: IOS, ASA, Viptela
- - juniper
+ - juniper: Junos
- - arista
+ - arista: EOS
- - unix (bash)
+ - unix: Bash

 A driver can be written for any terminal type that accepts telnet or SSH control.